-The user will be able to save these regions for later uses, by clicking on the 'Save Integral Regions'

-icon which will be loaded by clicking on the 'Load Integral Regions' icon it is also possible to save the integral regions by following the menu 'File/Save as' and selecting 'MestReNova Integral Regions'.
+The user will be able to save these regions for later uses, by clicking on the 'Save Integral Regions' icon which will be loaded by clicking on the 'Load Integral Regions' icon .
+It is also possible to icon which will be loaded by clicking on the 'Load Integral Regions' icon .
+It is also possible to save the integral regions by following the menu 'File/Save as' and selecting 'MestReNova Integral Regions'.